 For Independent Living Services for Older Individuals Who Are Blind (OIB) customers, the OIB worker authorizes a maximum of three hours for the initial assessment to be completed.

 The O&M specialist must include in the initial assessment observations of and recommendations on white cane skills.
 The recommended number of hours allowed for training must include the customer's travel needs, regardless of the mobility tool (dog or white cane).
-Training with a guide dog must not exceed more than four hours and must be preapproved.
+Training with a guide dog must not exceed more than four hours and must be preapproved in writing by the VR counselor or OIB worker.

 Recommendations for training must be: